gramineproject/graphene/Documentation/sgx-intro.rst

    SGX2

-      This refers to "whatever Intel came up with after releasing original SGX1", usually with respect to hardware features and the instruction set in particular.
+      This refers to all new SGX instructions and other hardware features that were introduced after the release of the original SGX1.

-      There is no single definition, likely because this is still work in progress and Intel might .
-This encompasses at least :term:`EDMM`.
+      Encompasses at least :term:`EDMM`, but is still work in progress.

    State Save Area
    SSA